Integrate GitHub with karlia to automate workflows, sync data between apps, and eliminate repetitive tasks with AI-powered automation.

 A trigger is an event that starts a workflow.

-runs when new branch or tag is created
+Runs the workflow automatically whenever a new branch or tag is created in the repository.

-runs when new release is published
+Runs when a new release is published in the selected repository.

 Action is the task that follows automatically within your GitHub integrations.

-Creates a new issue in a specified repository.
+Create a new issue in repo

 Modify an existing issue's title, description, state, assignees, labels, or milestone in a GitHub repository.